 Ready to be Resolved

 By chance, a secret that was unknown to the rest of the family other than the person himself was revealed.
 The problem that person was facing has come to the surface.
 Rather than using the aforementioned ‘quick fixes’, I feel it was an opportunity on many fronts.
 For other members to support this person in resolving the problem where the support is asked for, and to be more supportive and accepting of this person in general.
-I could see that once resolved, this person’s quality of life could take a 180 degree turn for the better.
+Once resolved, this person’s quality of life could take a 180 degree turn for the better.

 Readings, Not Fortune Tellings